sstephenson/bats/README.md

 Note that you may need to run `install.sh` with `sudo` if you do not have permission to write to the installation prefix.

+## Installing Bats with Homebrew

+If you are using [the Homebrew package manager](http://brew.sh/) for Mac OS X, then you can install Bats as follows:

+    $ brew install bats

+This will use Homebrew's installation prefix (`/usr/local` by default)

 ## Support

 The Bats source code repository is [hosted on